lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 [What's Your Grief](https://whatsyourgrief.com/), Litsa Williams and Eleanor Haley<br>
 [Grief Healing Blog](https://www.griefhealingblog.com/)<br>
 [Modern Loss](http://modernloss.com/)<br>
-[Grief Beyond Belief](http://griefbeyondbelief.org/) - A site with grief resources for atheists and agnostics.
+[Grief Beyond Belief](http://griefbeyondbelief.org/) - A site with grief resources for atheists and agnostics.<br>
 [Sudden.org](http://www.suddendeath.org/) Sudden and 'out-of-order' deaths are devastating, and different from the kinds of expected losses when a person dies after a normal lifespan.
-This site is about the specific experience of sudden bereavement.
+This site is about the specific experience of sudden bereavement.<br>
-[GRASP](http://grasphelp.org/) Grief Recovery After a Substance Passing is an organization that helps people who have lost someone due to substance abuse.
+[GRASP](http://grasphelp.org/) Grief Recovery After a Substance Passing is an organization that helps people who have lost someone due to substance abuse.<br>

 ## Articles